beenlanced/python_project_uv_flask_webapp_demo/README.md

 ### Option 1: Installation from Github with UV (recommended)

-Here are the steps to install and setup a Github repository as a package/project directly from a `GitHub` repository using `uv`:
+Here are the steps to install and set up a Github repository as a package/project directly from a `GitHub` repository using `uv`:

 1. **Install uv**